nextauthjs/next-auth/docs/docs/getting-started/example.md

 ## Configuring callback URL (OAuth only)

-If you are using an OAuth provider either through one of our [built-in providers](/configuration/providers/oauth) or through a [custom provider](/configuration/providers/oauth#using-a-custom-provider), you'll need to declare a callback URL on the provider so the whole [OAuth flow](/configuration/providers/oauth) works correctly.
+If you are using an OAuth provider either through one of our [built-in providers](/configuration/providers/oauth) or through a [custom provider](/configuration/providers/oauth#using-a-custom-provider), you'll need to configure a callback URL in your provider's settings.
+Each provider has a "Configuration" section that should give you pointers on how to do that.

 Follow [these steps](/configuration/providers/oauth#how-to) to learn how to integrate with an external authentication provider.